 Do you use any particular products to help the horses cope and recover?

 Definitely!
-We give them MuscleGUARD in the morning as we put them on the truck to prevent fatigue and help them recover after standing for hours.
-They’re also given GastroAID in their feed at night when we stop to keep their digestive systems functioning properly and the usual dose of KelatoLYTE as well to ensure they stay hydrated.
+We give them MuscleGUARD in the morning as we put them on the truck to help them recover after standing for hours.
+They’re also given GastroAID in their feed at night when we stop to keep their digestive systems functioning properly and KelatoLYTE as well to ensure they stay hydrated.

 How do you help them settle in once the journey is over?

-I keep them on the same products but increase the dose of GastroAID.
+I keep them on the same products but increase the GastroAID.
 Their feeds are also increased to help them gain any weight they’ve lost during the trip.

 How do you know that they’re coping with the stress and are well?